AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Such rules with `$app` modifier are supported by AdGuard for Windows, Mac, and Android.
+Such rules with `$app` modifier are supported by AdGuard for Windows, AdGuard for Mac, AdGuard for and Android.

 :::